Welcome to the

 When does the season start and when are the meets?

-The season starts between mid-May and early June.
+The season starts mid-June.
 The schedule of meets is as follows:

 What swimming strokes does my child need to know to join the team?

 If your child is 5 to 18 and can swim a lap of the pool, then they should come to a swim team practice and have the coach evaluate them for the team.
 Younger children do not necessarily have to be proficient in the breast stroke or butterfly in order to participate.

 I see that there are different age groups for the swimmers.
 How does that work?